 Rebalancing the EconomyOur Agenda for Change

-Wales faces a stark choice: does it continue down the same road it has been on since 1997, focusing the vast majority of investment in areas of high population density and continuing to reject rural Wales, or does it look to rebalance the Welsh economy, moving away from its obsession with Cardiff, Swansea, Newport and the South Wales valleys?
+Wales faces a stark choice: does it continue down the same road it has been on since 1997, focusing the vast majority of investment in areas of high population density and continuing to reject rural Wales, or does it look to rebalance the Welsh economy, moving away from its obsession with Cardiff, Swansea and Newport.

 The three most prosperous counties in Wales are all based along the southern corridor attached to the M4.
 Cardiff is the 6th most prosperous city in the UK, but overall in Barclay’s table of UK nations and regions, Wales is ranked 10th out of 12, demonstrating the complete inequality of job opportunity, wealth and investment.